Desecularization: Diversity

+Desecularization theories

 Terminology and definition

-The term "desecularization" appears in the title of Peter L. Berger's seminal work The Desecularization of the World: Resurgent Religion and World Politics.
-According to Karpov, the term has received little analysis in the field of sociology, however this section will refer to at least one significant development in the term's definition since its first use.
+The term desecularization appears in the title of Peter L. Berger's seminal 1999 book The Desecularization of the World: Resurgent Religion and World Politics.
+According to Vyacheslav Karpov, the term has received little analysis in the field of sociology, however this section will refer to at least one significant development in the term's definition since its first use.

-Berger explains that the assumption that the modern world is secular has been “falsified."
-In another article online, he acknowledges that his original use of the term simply referred to “the continuing strong presence of religion in the modern world.”
+In that book, Berger argued that secularization theory has been "falsified", though in a 2015 article said that it "was not completely mistaken".
+He acknowledges that his original use of the term, referring merely to "the continuing strong presence of religion in the modern world", was "a bit sloppy".
 Karpov has since developed the definition of the term, which Berger subsequently affirmed.
 Karpov defines the term as referring to a phenomenon that is counter-secularization and thus is reactionary to a prior period of secularism.
 He states that desecularization can be defined as "the growth of religion's societal influence," but only if it develops in response to "previously secularizing trends."
 Therefore, Karpov's development of the term essentially limited the definition to instances where religion was actively re-established as opposed to simply a state of continuity.